Mansiguptaa13/-Case-Study-1-Danny-s-Diner/Solution.md

 - Customer B purchased curry for the first time.
 - Customer C purchased ramen for the first time.

-#### 4.What is the most purchased item on the menu and how many times was it purchased by all customers??
+#### 4. What is the most purchased item on the menu and how many times was it purchased by all customers??
 ````sql
 SELECT
   m.product_name,